rafal-owczarz/wordpress-plant-blog/README.md

 # Wordpress Plant-Blog
 Wordpress Blog about my passion for indoor plants in Polish.
-You will be redirected to a blog on the Wordpress server.
+You will be redirected to a blog on the Webhost000 server.